jneug/typst-finite/src/cmd.typ

 #import "./draw.typ"

 #import "./layout.typ" as _layout
-#import "./util.typ" as util: to-spec, to-grammar, cetz
+#import "./util.typ" as util: to-spec, cetz

 /// Creates a full @type:automaton specification for a finite automaton.